BlaizerBrumo/SafeGuard/README.md

 - Vanish- This function is a toggle command which puts you in and out of invisibility

-- Summon NPC- Since the anti-cheat kills all NPCs, this command will summon an NPC at your location which will not die.
+- Summon NPC- Since the anti-cheat kills all NPCs, this command will summon an NPC at your location which will not die /function setup/summon_npc.

 - Clearchat- Clear the chat, /function admin_cmds/clearchat

-- Enderchest wipe- Clears person's enderchest, /tag [name] add echest_wipe

 ## =====Punishments=====